ncatlab/nlab-content/pages/8/9/1/2/2198/content.md

 *  The __apartness relation__ $\bowtie$; $A$ and $B$ are __apart__ if $A \bowtie B$.
 *  The __neighbourhood relation__ $\ll$; $A$ is a __proximal neighbourhood__ of $B$ if $B \ll A$.

 The conditions required of these relations are given below in the Definitions.
 (We say 'proximal neighbourhood' instead of simply 'neighbourhood' to avoid misapplying intuition from general topology.
-Don\'t think of $A \ll B$ as meaning that $A \subseteq Int(B)$; think of it as meaning that $Cl(A) \subseteq Int(B)$, which is stronger.)
+That $A \ll B$ doesn\'t necessarily mean that $A \subseteq Int(B)$; sometimes it means that $Cl(A) \subseteq Int(B)$, which is stronger, or something else.)

 In [[classical mathematics]], these relations are all interdefinable: